 The first step to raising or extending your showerhead is to identify the pieces, then buy what you need.
 At your nearest plumbing or hardware store look for the shower section or ask someone for help.
 Some new showerheads come with an arm and flange as well, but as long as your showerhead and flange are OK, you'll want to buy the shower arm only.

 Once you have your shower arm and are ready to replace it, do the following:

 - Gather the materials you need: Shower arm, utility knife, crescent wrench, soft cloth, plumber's tape, joint compound.

-- Insert the new shower arm - Wrap a couple rounds of plumber's tape on the threads of the pipe on both ends.
+- Insert the new shower arm: Wrap a couple of rounds of plumber's tape on the threads of the pipe on both ends.
 Take the flange off the old shower arm and slip it over the new one.
 Now screw the new shower arm into the same pipe the old one came out of.

-Because the rain shower head is positioned differently from regular shower heads, when you buy a new one it often comes with the extension arm and flange included in the package.
-If you are replacing an old rain shower head, be sure to pick a package without the other two items included.
+Because the rain showerhead is positioned differently from regular showerheads, when you buy a new one it usually comes with the extension arm and flange included in the package.
+If you are replacing an old rain showerhead, be sure to pick a package without the other two items inside.